thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 6. You will have to register first and choose a password
 7. Save the password Y
 8. Context root: worklightadmin

+***
+####  4.2.8  Change the client code in tempTracker

+1. Note: follow the instructions in code to be changed: (https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample/wiki/Code-to-be-changed)
+2. In .. config.xml – change the ip to match your mfp docker
+3. In … www/template/watsonbrowseroutput.xml – change the url and ip
+4. In… index.html - change the google api key // you will need to generate a google browser key
+5. Save your changes